 - If you have questions, reach out to your co-op advisor.

-- Regardless if you have done a previous work term abroad or not, you MUST complete the online pre-departure training in LEARN.
+- Regardless if you have done a previous work term abroad or not, you MUST complete the online co-op work term readiness training in LEARN.
 This is mandatory for all Waterloo students.
 Instructions will be sent to you once your job is showing on your work term record and the course is open.

 7. Arrival information